BenLiu983/Forecasting-Credit-Score/README.md

 After multiple experiments by changing different parameters of the Decision Tree model, it can be concluded that the optimal prediction accuracy of the credit score "grade" was 95.7%, when the max depth is 15 and others were set as default values.

 # Model 3 Random Forest
 Then Random forest was implemented on the dataset, since this model was basically a collection of decision trees, where each tree was slightly different from the others.
-It turned out the the prediction accuracy in this case was 92.5%.
+After parameter tuning experiments, the prediction accuracy of the optimal model was 94.7%.

 # Model 4 LightGBM
 I also applied a more advanced tree-based model, LightGBM.
 Through hyperparameter tuning with Grid Search method, the prediction accuracy of the optimal model is 94.9%.
 Similar to Decision Tree, the "interest rate" was the most significant feature, based on the following plot.